 What does this mean if you aren’t the one needing comfort, but someone you love or know is?

 First, a disclaimer.
 I’m not a therapist or counselor.
 If you’re worried about someone in your life – or yourself – seek professional help.
 That said, the list above suggests the following when you wish to offer comfort to a person in need:

-- Reach out, be willing to listen
+- Be willing to listen and not judge

 - Be willing to sit quietly if the person doesn’t want to talk